MicrosoftDocs/entra-docs/docs/identity-platform/howto-update-permissions.md

 ---
 title: Update an app's requested permissions in Microsoft Entra ID
-description: Learn how developers can update permissions for applications in the Microsoft identity platform.
+description: Learn how developers can stop applications from requesting unnecessary permissions and also add new permissions for applications in the Microsoft identity platform.
 services: active-directory
 author: omondiatieno
 manager: celesteDG